pmcgoohan/targeting-zero-mev/content-layer.md

 ### Skippers

-The consensus queue is fast and simple, but it will get stuck if a node we are expecting a message from goes offline.
+The consensus queue is fast and simple, but it gets stuck if a node we are expecting a message from goes offline.

 If we allow the printer to skip an offline node, it can abuse the privilege.
 It is equivalent to giving them censorship rights and therefore an unfair advantage and this is what we are working hard to remove.